 Chambers, who sat in the 10 day trial, says Boston Scientific played fast and loose with the evidence putting forth hours of studies and at one point claiming they had 2,000 studies that substantiated the safety of the Obtryx transvaginal pelvic mesh.
 When questioned about the data, the plaintiffs showed the studies were not about the Obtryx and good data, such as randomized controlled trials, were lacking.
 One study, for example, only had three Obtryx patients.

-Chambers says the evidence made the trial long and boring and what took ten days could have easily been summarized in four days.
+Chambers says the evidence made the trial long and what took ten days could have easily been summarized in four days.

 Peggy Pence, a toxicologist/pharmacologist consultant for the plaintiff who has been an expert in the Linda Gross case as well as Carolyn Lewis, testified that call center personnel were not well trained and did not pass on complaints coming in from customers.
 The call center had a huge backlog of 1,100 complaints that were not dealt with in a timely fashion.

 Lawyers for Mrs. Salazar were Tim Goss (Freese and Goss), David Matthews ( Matthews Law), Richard Capshaw and Sheila M. Bossier from Mississippi.
 The jury of one dozen were about half men and women and racially diverse including white, black and Hispanics.
-The defense team was headed by Shook Hardy and Bacon, who also have represented the largest tobacco companies as well as the Sedgewick law firm from Dallas.
-Maria Karos.
+The defense team was headed by Shook Hardy and Bacon, who've also represented the largest tobacco companies as well as the Sedgwick law firm from Dallas, and attorney, Maria Karos.

 Both sides had agreed no discussion of the Food and Drug Administration and its 510(k) process would be introduced.
 The feeling was it would bog down the proceedings.